oliLamRou/CSnake/README.md

     - ~~cmake~~
     - ~~config a CMakeLists.txt~~
     - ~~basic control on 1 square~~
-    - getting a snake to move around with some rulls
+    - getting a snake to move around with some rules

 - Rule
     - Start with fix terminal 800x600 or so